EndPointCorp/end-point-blog/2022/11/kubernetes-envvar-configmaps-secrets.md

 .
 ```

-2. To selectively use the environment variables from the secrets
+2. To selectively use the environment variables from the Secrets
 `nginx-s02.yaml`
 ```yaml
 apiVersion: v1